Breaker Box Repair & Replacement

-When you call us for a breaker box repair and/or evaluation, we go through a thorough process of troubleshooting any and every aspect of the electrical system within your home.
-This gives us the ability to access all of your electrical service needs and give you the safest and most efficient results possible.
+When you call us for a breaker box repair and/or evaluation, we go through a thorough process of electrical troubleshooting any and every aspect of the electrical system within your home.
+This gives us the ability to access all of your electrical service needs and provide you with the safest and most efficient solutions possible.

 At A Phase Electric, we pride ourselves in the attention to detail we offer with our master electrician services.
 When choosing an electrician to come into your home for electrical work, it’s important to employ a company with experience and extensive industry knowledge.
 After all, this is your home we are talking about.

 Some of Our Breaker Box Repair Process May Include:

 AFCI Protection: Also known as (Arc fault circuit interrupters) Arc faults are when electricity jumps from a wire and can cause fires.
 AFCI’s offer advanced fire protection by detecting Arc fault hazards and disconnecting power before a fire can start.

 Circuit Troubleshooting: Our Circuit troubleshooting process gives us a complete assessment of your breaker panel/electrical conditions.
 Once we have completed our thorough troubleshooting assessment, we can then eliminate all possible threats and malfunctions by way of repairs and upgrades.

 And Simply Updating the Panel: Oftentimes, old homes have outdated and hazardous electrical panel set-ups that need a complete replacement/upgrade.

 Breaker Box Upgrades

-Upgrading an outdated or malfunctioning breaker box is probably one of the best options for bringing safety and efficiency into your home's electrical system.
+Upgrading an outdated or malfunctioning electrical system like your breaker box is probably one of the best options for bringing safety and efficiency into your home's electrical system.
 More often than not, electrical panels are simply outdated, unsafely installed, poorly manufactured, or, for lack of a better term, broken.